Laura J. Hainsworth

 State University of New York, Potsdam College

-Projects include a collaboration with the American Chestnut Foundation in an effort to develop a rapid assay for determining resistance to the chestnut blight.
-Other research interests involve the study of long-lived radionuclides including 14C as environmental tracers, the extent and persistence of mercury contamination in the South Fork Holston River, and general water quality issues in southwestern Virginia.
+Dr. Hainsworth was awarded a Department of Environmental Quality Citizen’s Monitoring grant to carry out water quality monitoring in the Holston River watershed.
+She is also researching a population of blue, burrowing crayfish (Cambarus dubius) located in the wetland at the Bartlett-Crowe Field Station.
+Other research interests include a collaboration with the American Chestnut Foundation in an effort to develop a rapid assay for determining resistance to the chestnut blight, the application of carbon-14 as an environmental tracer, the extent and persistence of mercury contamination in the North Fork Holston River, and general water quality issues in southwestern Virginia.